 A weekly late night café open till 11pm, providing a quiet space to sit, read, play games, listen to music, talk, relax or take part in informal art activities, with volunteers and artists from different groups across Sheffield

-Our late night art café launched on 23rd April and happens every Sunday evening from 7pm to 11pm at the Wellbeing Centre 110 Sharrow Lane, Sheffield, S11 8AL
+The Rainbow Heron Late Night Café launched on 23rd April 2017 and continues to happen on the last Sunday of every month from 7pm to 11pm at the Wellbeing Centre 110 Sharrow Lane, Sheffield, S11 8AL

-Find up to date information about us on facebook and sign up for our weekly newsletter there.
-Coming up this autumn we have Everyday Activism, Cuban Dancing and other activities to help us feel good!
+You can find up to date information about us on facebook and sign up for our newsletter there.

 The purpose of the Rainbow Heron Late Night Art Café is to promote wellbeing for young people through providing a regular safe space, with peer support and creative activities for relaxation, fun, self-expression, exploration, healing and sharing: a crisis prevention model for young people experiencing mental health problems.
 The ethos will be one of peer support and we intend that all who take part (guests, volunteers, artists and staff) will benefit from it.
 It will be mainly run by young volunteers, with a range of local artists and wellbeing professionals contributing one-off sessions.